GitHub Has Become A Haven For China's Censored Internet Users

 "A lot of small and medium companies started to put all their work in the anti-996 license to show that they are a good company and they respect the law and peoples' lives. ...
 It's all happened in the last 48 hours [of putting up the license] and it's all going very fast."

-The original GitHub 996 project has now spawned regional meetup groups in southern China, where many tech companies have offices, as well as offshoot chat groups for specific tech sectors
+The original GitHub 996 project has now spawned regional meetup groups in southern China, where many tech companies have offices, as well as offshoot chat groups for specific tech sectors.

-Organizers have also crowdsourced an employers "blacklist" containing dozens of companies that they say have illegally forced employees to work more than 70 hours a week and written petitions to Chinese government ministries, including the state labor union.
+Organizers also have crowdsourced an employers "blacklist" containing dozens of companies that they say have illegally forced employees to work more than 70 hours a week and written petitions to Chinese government ministries, including the state labor union.

 "In the future, we hope that this project is not just a group for 996 programmers.
 We hope that it can become a place where all software workers come to together and organize in order to strive for their labor rights and interests," said Victor Xu, a GitHub contributor.